bhontz/icebreaker/AWSENDPOINT.md

 ### Create an AWS Account

 You'll need to create a AWS account in order to proceed.
-As of this writing (and for several years before) AWS provides a FREE TIER which will work just fine, although do note that you'll have to provide a payment method even when signing up for the free tier.
+As of this writing (and for several years before) AWS has provided a FREE TIER which will work just fine, although do note that you'll have to provide a payment method even when signing up for the free tier.